Bira/octopus-carnival/_drafts/hells-rebels-adventure-05-part-01.md

 There are several ways this can go down.
 Parties who know the password can speak it to the receptionists, who will take them to a conference room and notify Oddie.
 He takes 3d6 hours to show up because his sense of time is a bit warped, but show up he does, and has a peaceful meeting with the PCs.
-Fortunately there is a bathroom with a working toilet and potable sink, and the room is furnished with a drink collection and a spoon that can generate magical meals on demand (the food is harmless and tastes heavenly but looks like literal shit).
+Fortunately for the PCs, the wait is merely boring rather than hazardous: the conference room has a bathroom with a working toilet and a potable-water sink.
+It's also furnished with a drink selection and a magical spoon that can generate meals on demand (the food is harmless and tastes heavenly but looks like literal shit).

 Parties who don't know the password can try to be sneaky.
 The office has no invisibility countermeasures but they should apply that invisibility before